tfalbo/Udacity-FSND-P1/README.md

 # Udacity - Movie Trailer Website

-This project is part of [Udacity's Full Stack Nanodegree](https://br.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
+This project is part of[Udacity's Full Stack Nanodegree](https: // br.udacity.com / course / full - stack - web - developer - nanodegree - -nd004).

-## What?
+# What?

 This Python project generates a page with 6 of my favourite movies.

-## How?
+# How?

 In order to generate the html file and open the website, execute: